 Last week, Drapers Online shared the ways in which Kurt Geiger are preparing to facilitate a post COVID-19 consumer experience implementing additional health & safety measures in stores.
-From pop socks becoming mandatory to shoes going into quarantine for 24 hours after shoppers try them on, Kurt Geiger are leaving no stone unturned with ensuring consumers are offered as safe an environment as possible during the current pandemic.
+From pop socks becoming mandatory to shoes going into quarantine for 24 hours after shoppers try a pair for sizing, Kurt Geiger are leaving no stone unturned with ensuring consumers in-store are offered as safe an environment as possible during the current pandemic (Fish, 2020).

-Taking account of the retail industry’s significant growth of e-commerce and subsequent fall in the popularity of physical stores globally in recent years, which has undoubtedly been further exacerbated by the current pandemic, Kurt Geiger and other retailers’ efforts in attempting to make the entire consumer in-store experience as safe as possible post-COVID-19 must be applauded.
+Taking account of retail’s significant growth of e-commerce and the subsequent fall in the popularity of physical stores globally in recent years, which has undoubtedly been further exacerbated by the current pandemic, Kurt Geiger and other retailers’ efforts in attempting to make the entire customer experience as safe as possible post-COVID-19 must be applauded.

-The short-term yet unfamiliar challenge of physical stores trying to generate footfall (albeit now in a more controlled manner) will prove a challenge for some with findings from McKinsey & Co. suggesting that 36% of senior retail executives believe it will take at least 6 months for store traffic to recover to pre-COVID-19 levels.
-Additionally, total sales taking place online are predicted to rise from 17% pre-COVID-19 to 26% post-COVID-19.
+The short-term yet unfamiliar challenge of physical stores trying to generate footfall – albeit now in a more controlled manner will prove a challenge with findings from McKinsey & Co. suggesting that 36% of senior retail executives believe it will take at least 6 months for store traffic to recover to pre-COVID-19 levels (Adhi, Davis, Jayakumar and Touse, 2020).
+To compensate for the unavailability of many physical retail stores, total sales taking place online are predicted to rise from 17% pre-COVID-19 to 26% post-COVID-19.

-Whilst the importance of a strong e-commerce offering has been considered paramount in recent months, it could be suggested that the key to overall longevity within retail continues to be a holistic omnichannel offering.
-Lane Crawford have demonstrated how successful such an offering can be with their omnichannel customers reportedly spending seven times more than single-channel customers.
+Whilst the importance of a strong e-commerce offering has been considered paramount in recent times, it could be suggested that the key to overall longevity within retail is a holistic omnichannel offering.
+Lane Crawford have demonstrated how successful this can be with their omnichannel customers reportedly spending seven times more than single-channel customers.

-Combining the overall potential of a well-executed omnichannel strategy and the likes of retailers such as Kurt Geiger going above and beyond to care for the overall safety of their customers in-store should certainly help the retail’s bricks and mortar presence fight back in a post COVID-19 environment.
+Combining the ever increasing necessity of a clear online strategy and going above and beyond to care for the overall safety of customers in-store should certainly help retailers in what will be a turbulent post COVID-19 environment.